Kanban boards are tools designed to help visualize work and limit work-in-progress. You can also use them to maximize efficiency or flow.

-Kanban, the idea of visualizing work to make it more efficient and understandable, has come a long way from its origins in lean manufacturing thanks to an unlikely group of kanban enthusiasts.
+Kanban is the idea of visualizing work to make it more efficient and understandable.
+Thanks to an unlikely group of kanban enthusiasts, it has come a long way from its origins in lean manufacturing.

-At Chisel, we use Kanban boards every day to manage the development of Chisel (we like to say we use Chisel to build Chisel) and execute the necessary tasks for sales and marketing.
+At Chisel, we use Kanban boards daily to manage the development of Chisel and execute the necessary tasks for sales and marketing.
+We like to say, ‘We use Chisel to build Chisel.’

 What Are the Elements of a Kanban Board?

 The cards contain all the necessary information.
-This includes what you’re working on, what’s a task you will work on, and when you should complete all these tasks, among other specifics.
+It includes what you’re working on, what task you will work on, and when you should complete all these tasks, among other specifics.

-Essentially, each card contains the requisite information necessary to get a snapshot of a particular task while putting the onus on the team to keep on top of their functions.
+Each card contains the requisite information to get a snapshot of a particular task.
+That is while putting the onus on the team to keep on top of their functions.